 So, what exactly do you do?

 I’m a graphic designer with a marketing background who specializes in brand design.
 That means I make all the things (yes, all of them) that a brand requires for proper and lovely operation.
 Besides visual brand identity systems, if it is printed or digital, chances are I’ve made one before and can absolutely make on for you.

 What if these defined packages don’t work for me?

 I just want a logo, why do I need a full brand?

 A logo is made up some form, colors, and most likely a font or two.
 And chances are, you’re going to want to use that logo somewhere with probably some words and images.
-If you’re already gone to the trouble of having a beautiful logo made, why not make everything around lovely too?
+If you’re already gone to the trouble of having a custom logo made, why not make everything around it thoughtful too?
 My projects will always include defined logo, color, and typography at the minimum.
 Be thoughtful about all touch points of your business, your customers will take notice.

-A logo is not a brand.
-A logo is the cornerstone of a brand but it can’t do everything on its own.
+A logo is not a brand, but rather, is the cornerstone of a brand.

 Brand design is very much a relationship.
 I start by discovering as much as possible about you, your business, and your industry at large.
 From sketches, I present 2-3 logo options from which you select one to refine and move forward with.
 Once we have the logo, we move to choose color and typography and any other brand elements that make sense.